-Customers, governments and authorities are increasingly focused on eliminating forced labor in supply chains which may increase the cost of our compliance program.
-For example, in June 2022, the United States Uyghur Forced Labor Prevent Act came into force prohibiting goods mined, produced or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People's Republic of China, or by certain entities, from entering the United States under the presumption of being made with forced labor.
-Germany's federal procurement office, in collaboration with the Bitkom trade association, issued new supply chain labor requirements.
-In addition, the United Kingdom, Australia and the State of California have previously issued laws that require us to disclose our policy and practices for identifying and eliminating forced labor and human trafficking in our supply chain.
-Several customers have also issued expectations to eliminate these practices that may impact us.
+In addition to our Company, customers, governments and authorities continue to be focused on eliminating risks of forced labor in supply chains which may increase the cost of our compliance program.
+For example, the United States Uyghur Forced Labor Prevention Act prohibits goods mined, produced or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People's Republic of China, or by certain entities, from entering the United States under the presumption of being made with forced labor.
+Germany's federal procurement office, in collaboration with the Bitkom trade association, has issued supply chain labor requirements.
+In addition, the United Kingdom, Australia and the State of California enacted laws that require us to disclose our policy and practices for identifying and eliminating forced labor and human trafficking in our supply chain.
+Several customers have also issued expectations to eliminate these occurrences, if any, that may impact us.
 While we have a Human Rights Policy and management systems to identify and avoid these practices in our supply chain, we cannot guarantee that our suppliers will always be in conformance to these laws and expectations.
 We may face enforcement liability and reputational challenges if we are unable to sufficiently meet these expectations.
 Moreover, we are likely to encounter challenges with customers if we cannot satisfy their forced and trafficked labor polices and they may choose a competitor's product.